By We Level Up Editorial Team | Edited By Rebecca Hill | Medically Reviewed By Dr. Chris Small

 Prognosis & Functional Outcomes

-There are significant differences in the long-term prognosis and day-to-day functioning of individuals with schizophrenia versus schizoaffective disorder.
+There are important differences in the long-term outlook and daily life of people with schizophrenia and schizoaffective disorder.
 This is due to the differences in core symptoms and response to treatment.

 Schizophrenia

 In general, schizophrenia has a chronic course with about 70% experiencing moderately to severely impairing symptoms (“lifelong disability”).
-If treated with medication, relapse rates are much higher partly, because many patients do not consistently take medications and that is very important, especially with schizophrenia.
+If patients take medication, relapse rates are much higher.
+This is partly because many do not take their meds consistently.
+This is very important, especially for those with schizophrenia.

 Schizoaffective Disorder